englercj/node-esl/README.md

 Node's [`net.Socket`](http://nodejs.org/api/net.html#net_class_net_socket).
 In this way you can do the server management yourself (or using `esl.Server` to do it for you).

-This changes the constructor call for an "Inbound" connection to look like:
+This changes the constructor call for an "Outbound" connection to look like:

 ```javascript
 var conn = new esl.Connection(socket[, readyCallback]);